Immigrant InvestImmigrant Invest

 Golden Visa holders must maintain their investment until receiving permanent residency.
 The recommended physical presence remains 7 days in the first year and 14 days every 2 years thereafter.

 Proof of address is mandatory, but the property can be located anywhere in Portugal.
-Airbnb contracts, however, do not qualify.
-Immigrant Invest’s legal experts recommend having at least a 1-year lease or loan-to-use agreement before applying for PR or citizenship.
+Short-term rental contracts (such as Airbnb) do not qualify.
+Immigrant Invest's legal experts recommend having at least a 1-year lease or loan-to-use agreement before applying for permanent residency or naturalisation.

 What are the costs of applying for permanent residency?

 Fees are updated annually by AIMA.
-It is important to check the latest rates before submitting an application, as fees may change annually due to administrative adjustments and inflation[3].
+Check the latest rates before submitting an application, as fees may change annually due to administrative adjustments and inflation

 How long does it take to get permanent residency?